rkatayamagit/aequilibriumrk/README.md

 ## aequilibrium task

-This is the project for aequilibrium QA Automation Engineer Assignment using Cypress web automation framework
+This is the project for aequilibrium QA Automation Engineer Assignment using Cypress web automation framework.

+The automation scripts were based on the Test suite .txt file **"Login feature Test Suite.txt"**

 ## Setup
 ### Prerequisites